markthitrin/Transformer/README.md

 # Transformer From Scractch (Single Thread)
 You are currently on the single thread branch.
 To see the whole project please visit master branch.
 This branch contain the single thread imlpementation of C++, Chapel, both 2 version of the Python.
 ## Build and Run
 Every models configuration is set in the config file.
-The architecture is based on the paper [Attention Is All You Need] (https://arxiv.org/abs/1706.03762).
+The architecture is based on the paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762).
 The configuration parameter are the following for every model.
 - dModel :  the number of features in the encoder/decoder inputs
 - sequenceLength : the maximum sequence length of both input and ouput
 - dFF : the dimension of the feedforward network model